Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 ![Node-red](/documentation/imgs/node_red.png)

-The most important role for Node-red in our setup is getting our Klankentapper data to InfluxDB by subscribing to our set topic, converting incoming data to usable data and then pushing it to our database.
+The most important role for Node-red in our setup is getting our Klankentapper data to InfluxDB by subscribing to our set topic, converting incoming data to usable values and then pushing it to our database.

 Add in a "MQTT In" node and fill in your topic: